zhanggq96/zhanggq96.github.io/about.md

 [jekyll](https://github.com/jekyll/jekyll)
 -->

 I am an undergraduate Electrical Engineering student at McMaster University with an interest in statistical signal processing, image processing and discrete math.
-In my spare time I enjoy programming.
+In my spare time I enjoy programming, learning Japanese and fooling around with drawing/photo editing software (though I can't say I'm any good at it).

 You can view some of my projects [here]({{ site.baseurl }}{% link projects.markdown %}).